 Our Grantee Profile series shines a light on individuals and organizations that are building Frictionless Data libraries in additional programming languages.

 Open Knowledge Greece, formally appointed as the Greek Chapter of Open Knowledge International, was established in 2012 by a group of academics, developers, citizens, hackers and State representatives.
 We are supported by a national network of volunteers, most of whom are experienced professionals in the fields of Computer Science, Mathematics, Medicine, Journalism, Agriculture etc. Our team consists of community members who are interested in open data, linked data technologies, coding, data journalism, and who do their best in applying scientific results into community activities.

 We were very excited when we read about Frictionless Data on the Open Knowledge International blog and have been following the progress of the project carefully.
 When we saw the Frictionless Data Tool Fund had been announced, we were certain that we wanted to be part of this project and build tools that can help in removing the friction in working with data.

 People and organizations working with data are interested in analyzing, visualizing or building apps based on data, but they end up spending most of their time cleaning and preparing the data.

-Frictionless Data tools and libraries aim to make data ready for use.
+Frictionless Data software and specifications aim to make data ready for use.
 There are a lot of open data repositories in different formats and they often include dirty and missing data with null values, dates, currencies, units and identifiers which are represented differently and need effort to make them usable.
 Moreover datasets from different sources have different licenses, are often not up to date and inconsistencies make including in in one analysis difficult.